 The Titan benchmarks are a group of large benchmark circuits from a wide range of applications, which are compatible with the VTR project.
 The are typically used as post-technology mapped netlists which have been pre-synthesized with Quartus.
-They are substantially larger and more realistic than the VTR benchmarks, but can only target specificly compatible architectures.
-They are used primarily to evaluate the optimization quality and scalability of VTR’s CAD algorithms while targetting a fixed architecture (e.g. at a fixed channel width).
+They are substantially larger and more realistic than the VTR benchmarks, but can only target specifically compatible architectures.
+They are used primarily to evaluate the optimization quality and scalability of VTR’s CAD algorithms while targeting a fixed architecture (e.g. at a fixed channel width).

 A typical approach to evaluating an algorithm change would be to run